 The main features are omnichannel order routing, store fulfillment, and enterprise inventory.
 It also includes a customer service platform, allowing the retailer to see a complete view of the business with real-time insights in a single, unified spot.
 An omnichannel OMS allows the customers to shop anywhere and return anywhere.
 A complete omnichannel OMS powers both your employees and your customers.

-Today’s order management systems must do more than simply manage orders to online sales.
+Today’s order management softwares must do more than simply manage orders to online sales.
 Retailers need a central repository for inventory and orders and require an OMS for that.
 Retailers need to use the OMS to move the inventory and deliver it to the consumers based on their preferred method.
 In order for the e-commerce platform and POS to operate efficiently, the OMS has to be properly integrated.
 The OMS must also provide retailers with the tools needed to provide efficient customer service and a unified customer experience across all channels.

 Order Management System (OMS) keeps a check on sales, orders, inventory, and fulfillment.
 It evaluates the available channels and selects the best possible option to fulfill an order.
 It has a centralized decision-making system.
 With customer expectations high and a quickly transforming sales landscape, order management is now evolving in to a multi-dimensional system that touches every facet of your business operations.